sjchiass/kibbot/README.md

   * A variety of premade Dupont wires, to extend or repair connections
   * A collections of spacers for the Raspberry Pi, to secure it

-For the automatic feeder, you just need its plastic structure with motor and such.
-You'll be bypassing its control interface, so anything fancy you won't use.
+For the automatic feeder, you just need a basic model with a plastic structure, a motor and such.
+You'll be bypassing its built-in controls, so anything fancy you won't actually use.

 As for tools